“Transfer on Death” deeds cut out costly and cumbersome legal probate process

 FOR IMMEDIATE RELEASE

-JUNEAU – Today, the Alaska state House of Representatives voted unanimously to allow Alaskans an inexpensive and efficient way to transfer property upon a person’s death without going through the long and cumbersome court probate process.
+JUNEAU – Today, the Alaska state Senate unanimously passed Representative Max Gruenberg’s legislation to allow Alaskans an inexpensive and efficient way to transfer property upon a person’s death without going through the long and cumbersome court probate process.
+The legislation now goes to the governor for his signature.

 “The last thing a grieving family wants to deal with is a drawn out court process just to honor the wishes of their deceased loved one,” said Representative Max Gruenberg (D-Anchorage), the sponsor of the legislation.
 “This legislation allows Alaskans to transfer property without expensive legal counsel by pre-arranging property transfers so their loved ones can work through the grieving process without the burden of unnecessary legal proceedings.”